Configuring a site-to-site VPN tunnel with Coro Network and Cisco Meraki

 Lifetime (seconds) Enter "28800"

-The IPSec Policies link now displays as Custom:
+Cisco Meraki now displays the IPSec Policies link as Custom:

 IPSec Policies